fbpx

 Today Julien is excited about targeted protein degradation, an emerging strategy to target proteins that have been considered “undruggable” in the past, or difficult to target with small molecule drugs.
 Proteolysis-targeting chimera (PROTAC) protein degraders utilize the ubiquitin–proteasome system to mark a protein for degradation.
 In 2019 the first PROTAC drugs entered into clinical trials, ARV-110 (NCT03888612) and ARV-471 (NCT04072952), almost 20 years after the first small molecule PROTAC was reported in 2001

-“He DIdn’t Know it Was Impossible So He Did It”
+“He Didn’t Know it Was Impossible So He Did It”

 All new drugs start with a thought – some are very plausible ideas, while others are initially considered impossible.
 Julien’s favorite quote to apply about science is: